-Sequential approaches refers to the sequenced or phased delivery of trainings.
+Sequential approaches refer to the sequenced or phased delivery of trainings.
 While this is most often taken to refer to the delivery of different training programmes sequenced by level, competency or complexity/difficulty, it can also refer to the sequencing of content, modules and methods within a single course or training module.
 The essential concept in a sequential approach to training is that participants require competency at one level – on an issue, skill, technique – before moving on to further trainings at higher levels.
 According to Sequencing and Structuring Learning Activities in Instructional design, trainings can be sequenced according to:

 - Job performance order or rank: with different competencies and levels or types of training sequenced according to competencies required for different roles and ranks.

 - From Simple to Complex: with learning objectives and competencies sequenced in terms of increasing complexity.

 - Known to Unknown: familiar topics considered before unfamiliar ones.